-English artist and avid sketcher Ruth Geldard took our Etchr Slate Mini out for a night of sketching musicians in situ.
+English artist and avid sketcher Ruth Geldard took our new Etchr Slate Mini out for a night of sketching musicians in situ.
 Here's her story.

 Sometimes, when I’m drawing in a busy music venue, trying to juggle sketchbook, and drawing paraphernalia, someone will look over my shoulder and say helpfully,

 “Wouldn’t it be easier if you just took a photo?”

 Wouldn’t it indeed?
 Well of course I could work from a photograph, with the benefits of no time limit and the fact that it’s not likely to move much, or take a cigarette break.
 But a photograph is after all, a flat 2D image made by a machine in a split nanosecond and If I were to copy one, while I might improve my shading technique, I would miss out on the exciting, physical reality of the “live” experience.

 This kind of spontaneous on-the-spot drawing responds to and gathers up mood, light and feeling.
 It also picks up the intensity of the artist, which is revealed in the nature and pressure of the marks.
 But most of all it clearly illustrates, for better or worse, the quality of the live, encounter through a connecting dialogue between artist and musician.